AugustasMacijauskas/trailtoken/README.md

 # trailtoken

-An application that visualises open source LLM tokenizers.
+An tool to visualise open source LLM tokenizers.

 # Usage